Will Holmgren, University of Arizona, 2014-2016.

 Location objects are convenient containers for latitude, longitude,

-geographic location.
+location.
 You can also assign a name to a location object.

-Location objects have two timezone attributes:
+Location objects have two time-zone attributes:

-* ``tz`` is a IANA timezone string.
+* ``tz`` is an IANA time-zone string.

-* ``pytz`` is a pytz timezone object.
+* ``pytz`` is a pytz-based time-zone object (read only).

 Location objects support the print method.